 But Wait!
 What About Cash?

 Yes, yes, we know the saying “cash is king!” but, the reality is cash cannot be enhanced, can become expected and is not really exotic or fun.
 That’s not to say a raise, bonus or other cash incentives should not be used because it should be but, cash is not always king.
 Sometimes it just takes “thank you.
 I appreciate you and your work” that can make all the difference in the world to an employee like whether to stay or go.
 The key is to recognize employees the way they want to be recognized.

-So, the next time you are thinking of a way to thank you employees, for a job well-done pull out this list of 20 ideas!
+So, the next time you are thinking of a way to thank your employees, for a job well-done pull out this list of 20 creative ways to recognize employees!

 What’s one of your favorite workplace ‘thank you gifts’?